Rules

-Rules define (a) how data should be extracted when the instrumented method is executed and (b) which metrics shall be recorded.
+Rules define (A) how data should be extracted when the instrumented method is executed and (B) which metrics and traces shall be recorded.
 The selection on which methods these actions are applied is done through scopes.

 The overall concept of rules is best explained with a simple example which is part of the inspectIT Ocelot default configuration: